Ahmed-Moourad/DevSecOps-Project/README.md

 ## Create Kubernetes Cluster with Nodegroups

-In this phase, you'll set up a Kubernetes cluster with node groups.
+In this phase, you'll set up a EKS cluster with node groups.
 This will provide a scalable environment to deploy and manage your applications.

 ### Deploy Application with ArgoCD